blindsidenetworks/scalelite/README.md

 * `RECORDING_DISABLED`: Disable the recording feature and all its associated api's, by setting this value as `true`.
 * `GET_MEETINGS_API_DISABLED`: Disable GET_MEETINGS API by setting this value as `true`.
 * `POLLER_THREADS`: The number of threads to run in the poller process.
 The default is 5.
+* `CONNECT_TIMEOUT`: The timeout for establishing a network connection to the BigBlueButton server in the load balancer and poller in seconds.
+Default is 5 seconds.
+Floating point numbers can be used for timeouts less than 1 second.
+* `RESPONSE_TIMEOUT`: The timeout to wait for a response after sending a request to the BigBlueButton server in the load balancer and poller in seconds.
+Default is 10 seconds.
+Floating point numbers can be used for timeouts less than 1 second.

 ### Redis Connection (`config/redis_store.yml`)